-Key Information Policy consultation period 1 November 2020 to 8 January 2021
+Policy consultation period 1 November 2021 to 7 January 2022

-Policy determined on 12 February 2021 (the date when the admissions authority will meet)
+Policy determined on 11 February 2022

-nonition 12 February 2021 (the date when the admissions authority will meet)

-Policy contact name and position Amendments after determination
+Policy contact name and position Mark Wilkinson, Executive Headteacher

-Amendments alter determ IIIIation
+Amendments after determination 1 -

-Department for Education 979 2026
+Department for Education school Lnumbor 878-2026

-878-2026
+• Humber

-Age range Type of school 4 to 7; there is also Early Years provision from 3
+Age range 4 to 7.
+There is also Early Years provision from 3

+Type of school Community infants' school

-Admissions authority Community infant school
+Admissions authority Devon County Council

-Normal round intake Devon County Council
+Normal round intake Reception

-Published Admission Nun ahar 2022 22 Reception 90
+Published Admission Number 20 90

-Ladysmith Junior School

-Priority for children to and uner seuing pupils from that school have priority for St Luke's Church of England School 1
+Priority for children to another se Ladysmith Junior School 1

-Priority for children from a nother setting No
+Priority for children from another setting No

-Designated religious char No
+Designated religious character No

-Admissions catchment are Yes - see Page 4
+Admissions catchment area Yes - see below

 School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office
+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office
-Supplementary Information on Form Yes

-To be used if seeking priority for an exceptional need to attend this school.
-Included below at Page 5
+Supplementary Information Form า Yes - only to be used for the exceptional need criterion.
+See below

-Key Dates Normal round d
+Key Dates Normal round

-When to apply mber 2021 to the National Closing Date which is 15 January 2022
+When to apply 15 November 2022 to the National Closing Date which is 15 January 2023

-Decision Offer Date which is 18 April 2022
+Decision National Offer Date which is 17 April 2023

-When to appeal May 2022 or from 20 days after the refusal, whichever is later 2
+When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2

+Deadline to submit appeal 31 May 2023

+Deadline to hear appeal 28 July 20)23 3

-Key Dates In-Year admis
+Key Dates In-Year admission

-When to apply from 1 Ju ine 2022 for Year Groups 1 to 2 eptember 2022 for Reception
+ne 2023 for Year Groups 1 and 2

+ptember 2023 for Reception

-Decision -10 school days of an application
+Decision within 10 school days of an application

-When to appeal school days after refusal
+When to submit appeal from 20 school days after refusal

+from 20 so chool days after refusal

-Contacts for further info ormation ·
+Contacts for further information

-Devon School Admissions s Service
+Devon School Admissions Service

-0345 155 1019 a dmissions@devo n.gov.uk
+0345 155 1019 admissions@devon.gov.uk

-Devon County Council po licies, information and admissions application forms
+Devon County Council policies, information and admissions application forms devon.cc/admissionarrangements and devon.cc/admissions

-devon.cc/admissi onarrangements and devon.cc/admissions

-Clerk to the Independent 0345 155 1019 de ns Appeals
+Clerk to the Independent School Admissions Appeals

-Devon Education Transpo 0345 155 1019 de ort Team nsport
+0345 155 1019 devon.cc/appeals

-Children's Education Advi isory Service - ad

-The Department for Educ ation (DfE)

-0870 000 2288 w v.ur

-Office of the Schools Adju 01325 735303 w .uk/schoolsadjudicator